-Many heroin users rely on Medication-Assisted Treatment, or MAT, to help them safely detox from their heroin addiction.
-This treatment provides the user with a prescribed medication that will decrease the effects of withdrawals.=
+Many heroin users rely on Medication-Assisted Treatment (MAT) to help them safely detox from their heroin addiction.
+This treatment provides the user with a prescribed medication that will decrease the effects of withdrawals.

 Of these listed medications, only methadone and buprenorphine-naloxone decrease withdrawals; however, all three have been shown in studies to reduce cravings.
 (The naltrexone does nothing for withdrawal symptoms but does reduce cravings.)

-An IOP is the least intensive program option, part of an outpatient rehab strategy, involving a 15-20 hour weekly commitment.
-The addict will receive support in the form of psychiatry alongside additional assessments and treatment to manage their addiction to remain sober.
+Finally, an Intensive Outpatient Program (IOP) offers the lowest intensity of care, usually involving a 15-20 hour weekly commitment (or less).
+The recovering heroin addict will receive support in the form of therapy alongside additional assessments and treatment to manage their addiction.

 Supporting a Loved One with a Heroin Addiction

 Heroin addiction is difficult for everyone involved—from the addict themselves to their family and loved ones.
 If someone you care about is struggling with a drug addiction like heroin, there are also resources for you to receive support to help you through this process.